A census of cool core galaxy clusters in IllustrisTNG: Core evolution

 \subsection{Electron number density profiles}

 In Fig. \ref{fig:rho_profiles} we plot the median electron number density profiles at $z=0$ in the top row of panels.
 We divide the clusters into CC, MCC and NCC samples via the central electron number density, central cooling time and cuspiness parameter in the left, centre and right panels respectively.
-The median CC, MCC and NCC profiles defined by the central electron number density criterion are in good agreement for $r>0.2r_{500}$, but inside of this radius they diverge.
-The CC central density is a factor $\approx2.5$ greater than the MCC profile, which in turn is $30$ per cent higher than the NCC profile.
+The shaded/hatched region denotes the region the encompasses $68$ per cent of the sample.
+The median CC, MCC and NCC profiles defined by the central electron number density criterion are in good agreement for $r>0.1r_{500}$, but the CC profile diverges inside of this radius.
+The median CC central density is a factor $\approx2.5$ greater than the median MCC profile, which in turn is $30$ per cent higher than the median NCC profile.
 Dividing clusters by their central cooling time the profiles begin to diverge at $r=0.1r_{500}$, reach a central density that is a factor $2$ lower than central electron number density criterion, and have a significantly larger spread.
-The profiles split by the cuspiness parameter diverge in the range $0.01-0.1r_{500}$, but then combine again to produce a similar normalization in the very centre of the core.
+When the sample is classified by the cuspiness parameter we find that the CC, MCC and NCC median profiles are all consistent with each other within the $1\sigma$ uncertainties at all radii.